NaturalHistoryMuseum/cookiecutter-ckanext/{{cookiecutter.slug}}/CONTRIBUTING.md

 Don't forget to stage any modifications that it makes!
 Once it runs without failing, then you can make your commit.

-Something to remember is that empty docstrings will cause conflicts between Black and docformatter and the checks will fail repeatedly - so don't leave your docstrings empty!
+Something to remember is that empty docstrings will cause conflicts between Ruff and docformatter and the checks will fail repeatedly - so don't leave your docstrings empty!

 ### Code changes and style guide

 We generally use external style guides and tools to help us maintain standardised code.
-Black and Prettier will be run with pre-commit.
+Ruff and Prettier will be run with pre-commit.

 #### Python

-We follow the [Black style](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html), with the notable exception that we use single quotes.
+We use [Ruff](https://docs.astral.sh/ruff) to format our code, using defaults for everything except quote style (we use single quotes).

 We also _mostly_ use [CKAN's style](http://docs.ckan.org/en/latest/contributing/python.html), with the following exceptions:
 - prefer `f''` strings over `.format()`